Friuli-Venezia Giulia: Geography

-Friuli Venezia Giulia is Italy's north-easternmost region.
+Friuli-Venezia Giulia is Italy's north-easternmost region.
 It covers an area of 7,858 km2 and is the fifth smallest region of the country.
-It borders Austria to the north and Slovenia to the east.
-To the south it faces the Adriatic Sea and to the west the Veneto region.
+It borders Austria to the north and Slovenia to the east, the three countries meeting at the tripoint on the mountain of Dreiländereck, known as Monte Forno in Italian.
+To the south, it faces the Adriatic Sea and to the west the Veneto region.

 The region spans a wide variety of climates and landscapes from the mild Oceanic in the south to Alpine continental in the north.
-The total area is subdivided into a 42.5% mountainous-alpine terrain in the north, 19.3% is hilly, mostly to the south-east, while the remaining 38.2% comprises the central and coastal plains.
+The total area is subdivided into 42.5% mountainous-alpine terrain in the north, 19.3% is hilly, mostly to the southeast, while the remaining 38.2% comprises the central and coastal plains.

 Morphologically the region can be subdivided into four main areas.
 The mountainous area in the north: this part of the region includes Carnia and the ending section of the Alps (Carnic Alps and Julian Alps), of which the highest peaks exceed 2,700 m above sea level (Jôf di Montasio 2,754 m).
-Its landscapes are characterised by vast pine forests and pastures, mountain lakes (e.g. Sauris, Fusine and Barcis) and numerous streams and small rivers descending from the mountains.
+Its landscapes are characterised by vast pine forests and pastures, mountain lakes (e.g. Sauris, Fusine, and Barcis), and numerous streams and small rivers descending from the mountains.

 The area is also known for its tourist destinations, especially during the winter season (Monte Zoncolan, Tarvisio, Sella Nevea, Forni di Sopra and Piancavallo).
 The hilly area is situated to the south of the mountains and along the central section of the border with Slovenia.
 The main product of agriculture in this area is wine, whose quality, especially the white, is known worldwide.
 The easternmost part of the hilly area is also known as Slavia Friulana, as it is mostly inhabited by ethnic Slovenes.

-The central plains are characterised by poor, arid and permeable soil.
+The central plains are characterized by poor, arid, and permeable soil.
 The soil has been made fertile with an extensive irrigation system and through the adoption of modern intensive farming techniques.
-In this part of the region most of the agricultural activities are concentrated.
-The coastal area can be further subdivided in two, western-eastern, subsections separated by the river Isonzo's estuary.
+In this part of the region, most of the agricultural activities are concentrated.
+The coastal area can be further subdivided into two, western-eastern, subsections separated by the River Isonzo's estuary.

 To the west, the coast is shallow and sandy, with numerous tourist resorts and the lagoons of Grado and Marano Lagunare.
 To the east, the coastline rises into cliffs, where the Karst Plateau meets the Adriatic, all the way to Trieste and Muggia on the border with Slovenia.
-The Carso has geological features and phenomena such as hollows, cave networks and underground rivers, which extend inland in the provinces of Trieste and Gorizia, with an altitude ranging between 300m and 600m.
+The Carso has geological features and phenomena such as hollows, cave networks, and underground rivers, which extend inland in the provinces of Trieste and Gorizia, with an altitude ranging between 300m and 600m.